 Profitable companies may decide to reinvest profits, however, instead of distributing them to shareholders through dividends.
 This is very common, especially for growth type companies.

 Small business owners, on the other hand, can decide whether to distribute the profits or use them for growth.

 You’re probably seeing a pattern here that you have a lot more control and potential upside when starting a business vs investing in stocks.

 The above points addressed income from business vs stock investing.

-Therefore, wealth building potential is an important factor in deciding if it is better to start a business or invest in stocks.
+Therefore, wealth building potential is an important factor in deciding if it is better to start a business or invest in stocks because the potential for each varies greatly.
 Let’s compare wealth building vs income potential from stocks vs small business next.